deltachat/securejoin/uxscenarios/resetup.md

    that he needs to re-invite Carol to the group, or at least perform a 1:1 QR scan to fix their 1:1 chat.

+8. After re-scanning Carol into the group, she will be able to decrypt all messages and as soon as she sends a message to the group everyone will recognize that Bob's verified key introduction was valid and enable green checkmark for Carol.

 ## Device Resetup 2: without existing 1:1 chats